Arunkumar-Kamatchi/covid19-tracker/README.md

 # covid19-tracker

-This is simple api project you can check the current count
+This is simple api project you can track the current covid count